JorgeDiaz10/final-project/README.md

 <p align="centre"><img src="https://www.pngplay.com/wp-content/uploads/13/Logo-NBA-Free-PNG.png"></p>

-# **NBA MVP Predictor**
+# :basketball: :us: **NBA MVP Predictor**

 Ironhack Madrid - Data Analytics Part Time - May 2022 - Final Project

 ---

-##  *Introduction*
+## :wave: *Introduction*

-This repository will be focusing on the statistics revolving around NBA from 1995 and it aims at predicting the player who will win the 2022 NBA MVP award, by modelling the voting panel.
+This repository will be focusing on the statistics revolving around NBA players from 1995 and it aims at predicting the player who will win the 2022 NBA MVP award, by modelling the voting panel.

 ---